 The right way to develop Problem Solving Skills

-Problem Solving Skills cannot be developed through one off training activity, but should be taught & coached directly by Skill level 3 capable line management “on the job” with real situations
+Skills cannot be developed through one off training.
+But are taught & coached directly by a capable line manager, “on the job” with a real situation.

-Team Member capability development for Problem Solving should always be done by line management to :-
+Team Member capability development should always be done by line management to :-

 - Show the importance of Problem Solving , starts with getting everyone to identify problems!